Mantle cell lymphoma

-Mantle cell lymphoma (MCL) is a type of non-Hodgkin's lymphoma (NHL), comprising about 6% of NHL cases.
-There are only about 15,000 patients presently in the United States with mantle cell lymphoma.
-It is named for the mantle zone of the lymph nodes.
+Mantle cell lymphoma (MCL) is a type of non-Hodgkin's lymphoma, comprising about 6% of cases.
+It is named for the mantle zone of the lymph nodes where it develops.
+The term 'mantle cell lymphoma' was first adopted by Raffeld and Jaffe in 1991.

 MCL is a subtype of B-cell lymphoma, due to CD5 positive antigen-naive pregerminal center B-cell within the mantle zone that surrounds normal germinal center follicles.
 MCL cells generally over-express cyclin D1 due to the t(11:14) translocation, a chromosomal translocation in the DNA.